Sports in Worcester, Massachusetts: Baseball

 The Worcester Bravehearts were founded in 2013 as the local affiliate of the Futures Collegiate Baseball League.
 The Bravehearts played in their first season in 2014 and won the FCBL Championship by sweeping the Martha's Vineyard Sharks in a best-of-three series.
 In the final game, the Bravehearts made a historic victory.

 In Minor League Baseball, the Triple-A affiliate of the Boston Red Sox, formerly the Pawtucket Red Sox, began plan in Worcester in 2021 as the Worcester Red Sox.

 Football

 Rugby

 The Worcester Rugby Football Club (WRFC), a recognized member of the USA Rugby (USAR), currently competes in the New England Rugby Football Union (NERFU) Division 2 league.
 The club was founded in 1979 by Rob Anderson, Peter Coz, and Mike Minty; joined NERFU in 1980, and was invited to join USARFU Division I league after a very successful 1999 fall season.
 WRFC is one of the top men's rugby clubs in the U.S., having reached the 2006 Men's Division 1 Club Final Four, before losing to eventual national champion Santa Monica in a close 20-13 match.
+The women's team (the Shamrocks) have reached the playoffs "a handful of times" and won the NERFU Women’s Championship in 2024.